Saloni0000/autobill-frontend/README.md

 - ⚡️ Blazing-fast development with Vite
 - ⚛️ Built with React
-- 💅 Styled using modern CSS (Tailwind or CSS Modules)
+- 💅 Styled using modern CSS (CSS Modules / plain CSS)
 - 📦 Axios for API communication
 - 🔁 Modular and reusable components